 A wise Christian is honest.
-It's easy to come up with a host of excuses why we haven't been following God and God's Wisdom.
+It's easy to come up with a host of excuses for why we haven't been following God and God's Wisdom.
 But God isn't looking for excuses.
-God is looking for those who are willing to admit that their track record for faithfulness and serving others hasn't been perfect and but want to undergo the instruction necessary to get better.
+God is looking for those who are willing to admit that their track record for faithfulness and serving others hasn't been perfect but who want to undergo the instruction necessary to get better.

-A wise Christian who practices, who is honest, and who retains wisdom as his or her teacher will become a better disciple.
+A wise Christian who practices, who is honest and who retains wisdom as his or her teacher will become a better disciple.
 When we listen to wisdom, when we listen to the voice of the Holy Spirit who gives us wisdom, improvement in our discipleship is inevitable.

-So where does this wisdom come from?
+How do we acquire wisdom?
 Here are just a few possibilities: